nginx/agent/docs/content/getting-started.md

 - **configs/raw** - shows the actual configuration as it would live on the dataplane
 - **metrics** - shows a buffer of metrics sent to the management plane (similar to what will be sent back in the REST API)

-For more Agent use-cases, refer to the [NGINX Agent SDK examples](https://github.com/nginx/agent/tree/main/sdk/examples).
+For more NGINX Agent use-cases, refer to the [NGINX Agent SDK examples](https://github.com/nginx/agent/tree/main/sdk/examples).